elgc/Market_Segmentation/README.md

 |  5	 |    0.00	|  6,025.00	 | 5,734.55 |      High Value        |
 |  6	 |    0.00	| 12,412.33	 | 8,490.50 |      High value        |

+**Cluster analysis** is a statistical method used to group similar objects into respective categories.
+It is also known as segmentation analysis, taxonomy analysis, or clustering.
+When these groups are clearly defined, a marketing team can target clusters of customers with cluster with tailored, targeted strategies.